1587/speaking-exam/00-part5.md

 many vaccines can keep us from getting sick.

-Thirdly, People begin protecting the environment, the environment of future will be better than now, now days ,
+Thirdly, People begin protecting the environment, the environment of future will be better than now.

 To the reason above, I think people will be healthier in the future.
 ```